input-output-hk/marlowe-hydra-poc/README.md

 # marlowe-hydra-poc
-Run Marlowe on hydra head
+Run marlowe contracts on a hydra head